 The third quarter went on much as the first two had, the defenses on both squads were stepping up and the sacks and 3 and outs piled up.
 It was somewhere near the end of the 3rd quarter that me and my buddies in our drunken stupor realized the Patriots offense that had scored 30 and 40 points so many times this season had only one score.
 The fourth and final quarter began with the score still deadlocked at 7-3 Patriots on top.

 On the Giants first drive in the 4th quarter tight end Kevin Boss caught a 45 yard pass into Patriots territory.
 Three rushes by Bradshaw and a 17 yard grab by Steve Smith put the Giants in the red zone.
 Manning completed a 5 yard pass to little known wide receiver David Tyree for a Giants touchdown.
 They took a 10-7 lead.
 Both teams then went 3 and out.

 A field goal would do them no good, they needed a touchdown or the game was over.
-Amani Toomer was the early hero, making 2 receptions for 20 yards.
+Amani Toomer was the early hero, making two receptions for 20 yards.
 The Patriots managed to stop the Giants 3 times and with 4th and 1 Brandon Jacobs snuck through the line for a crucial drive-saving first down.
 Two plays later Manning threw a dangerous pass to David Tyree that was nearly intercepted by Assante Samuels near the sideline.